hyperknot/open-protector-standard/work_in_progress.md

-Consult with medical researchers
+## Consult with medical researchers

-## B.2 Point Positioning and Coverage Verification

-The following items require specification:

-- Tolerances for aligning impact to SB/LS/T12 markings (what "centered" means precisely).
+Verify that the new additional points are correct.

+## T12 coverage

+We need to specify what it means that the dummy is "covering" the T12 point.
+The point shouldn't be on the edge of the protector and this needs to be specified somehow.

+Should we say it has to covered by at least 10 cm?
+Or should we simply ask for a higher vertebrae, like T7?

-## B.3 Test Configuration: Standalone vs. In-Harness
+## Standalone vs. In-Harness

 It remains undecided whether protectors should be tested: